rodrigotamura/go-barbe-mobile/README.md

 > It is necessary to make `link` with this library.
 Run `react-native link react-native-linear-gradient`

 Now create a new component: [src/components/Background/index.js](src/components/Background/index.js) and open it to see the implementations.
 Import it at the desired page-component, in our case within [src/pages/SignIn/index.js](./src/pages/SignIn/index.js)

+## Input & Button

+We will create a component for [Input](./src/components/Input/index.js) and another for [Button](./src/components/Button/index.js), because we will use them over whole application.